gitploy-io/gitploy/docs/concepts/review.md

       reviewers: ["USER_LOGIN"]
 ```

 2\.
-When the user deploys in the 'deploy' tab, Gitploy request a review to reviewers.
-And the deployment is waiting until one of reviews is approved.
+When the user deploys in the 'deploy' tab, Gitploy requests a review to reviewers.
+And the deployment is waiting until one of the reviews is approved.

 ![review](../images/review.png)